This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Measuring and Cutting

-Start with a T-square for straight lines, then add a 1/4" seam allowance for your quilting fabric upholstery.
+- Use a T-square for straight lines and add a 1/4" seam allowance.

 Using Patterns and Templates

-- Use the original fabric as your template, adding two extra inches for coverage
+- Use the old fabric as a guide, adding two inches for wiggle room.

-- Check pattern repeats before joining fabric pieces
+- Match pattern repeats carefully when joining pieces.

 Seam Allowance and Edge Finishing